 Laptops with the Longest Battery Life

 No matter how stacked its specs are, a laptop is useless if it can't hold a charge.
 Fortunately, there are plenty of notebooks that go the distance.
-Using our Laptop Mag Battery Test (continuous Web surfing over Wi-Fi), we've identified the longest-lasting notebooks on the market.
-We're talking more than 11 hours of endurance, which should more than suffice for that cross-country fight, long day of meetings or multiple, back-to-back classes.
+Using our Laptop Mag Battery Test, which involves continuous Web surfing over Wi-Fi at 100 nits of brightness, we've identified the longest-lasting notebooks on the market.
+We're talking more than 10 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.

 Apple MacBook Air 13-inch (14:00)